-To examine whether NFI directly regulates Tag-1 transcription, transient transfection studies were performed using an expression plasmid for either NFIA or NFIB and a human TAX-1 promoter construct containing 11 kb of the 5'-flanking region (Bizzoca et al., 2003).
-Cotransfection into JEG3 cells demonstrated that both NFIA and NFIB activate the TAX-1 promoter by approximately sixto eightfold (Fig. 3a).
-Sequencing of the 5'-flanking region for the mouse, rat, and human genes revealed four potential NFI binding sites that were highly similar in both nucleotide sequence and location for all three genes (Fig. 3b).
-These sites were distributed within two subregions, one more distal (~1 kb upstream) to the reported transcription start site for the mouse gene and a proximal promoter region flanking the start site.
+NFI proteins regulate the Tag-1 promoter in cellulo and are bound to it in vivo.
+To examine whether NFI directly regulates Tag-1 transcription, transient transfection studies were performed using an expression plasmid for either NFIA or NFIB and a human TAX-1 promoter construct containing 11 kb of the 5'-flanking region (Bizzoca et al. 2003).
+Co-transfection into JEG3 cells demonstrated that both NFIA and NFIB activate the TAX-1 promoter ~6- to 8-fold (Fig. 3A).
+Sequencing of the 5'-flanking region for the mouse, rat and human genes revealed 4 potential NFI binding sites that were highly similar in both nucleotide sequence and location for all three genes (Fig. 3B).
+These sites were distributed within two sub-regions, one more distal (~1 kb upstream) to the reported transcription start site for the mouse gene and a proximal promoter region flanking the start site.

-We next performed ChIP assays to determine whether NFI proteins were bound in vivo to these two genomic subregions in mouse CGNs.
-Analysis of 2-DIV CGN cultures detected robust binding of endogenous NFI proteins to both the distal and the proximal segments of the mouse Tag-1 gene, but not to a genomic region lacking NFI consensus sites (Bf2 gene; Fig. 3c).
-Furthermore, in vivo binding of NFI proteins to the Tag-1 gene was confirmed in the intact cerebellum of P6 mice (Fig. 3c), when CGNs are extending parallel fibers and Tag1 gene expression is robust (Bizzoca et al., 2003).
-These results, in conjunction with promoter, NFI dominant repressor and Nfi knockout studies, indicated a direct regulatory interaction between NFI trans-activation and the up-regulation of the Tag-1 gene during early CGN differentiation in vivo.
+We next performed ChIP assays to determine whether NFI proteins were bound in vivo to these two genomic sub-regions in mouse CGNs.
+Analysis of 2-DIV CGN cultures detected robust binding of endogenous NFI proteins to both the distal and proximal segments of the mouse Tag-1 gene, but not to a genomic region lacking NFI consensus sites (Bf2 gene) (Fig. 3C).
+Further, in vivo binding of NFI proteins to the Tag-1 gene was confirmed in the intact cerebellum of P6 mice (Fig. 3C), when CGNs are extending parallel fibers and Tag1 gene expression is robust (Bizzoca et al. 2003).
+These results, in conjunction with promoter, NFI dominant repressor and Nfi knockout studies indicated a direct regulatory interaction between NFI trans-activation and the up-regulation of the Tag-1 gene during early CGN differentiation in vivo.